There are 4 Types of Zoom in Security Cameras

 Disadvantages of Digital Zoom

-The main disadvantage of digital zoom is that you lose picture quality.
-For example, as you zoom in further, the picture will appear more pixelated.
+The main disadvantage of digital zoom is that all you are really doing is making the pixels you already recorded larger.
+As you zoom in further, the picture will appear more pixelated because you start to see each individual pixel.
+This is why higher resolution recording matters.

 Advantages of Optical Zoom